The farm now

-Two members of what was initially called “The Don and Jane Project,” using their retirement funds, promptly bought the farm outright, not to live here but to prevent it from ending up with a buyer who might not respect its history and meaning or be prepared to take on its care.
+Two members of what was initially called “The Don and Jane Project,” using their retirement funds, promptly bought the farm outright, not to live here but to prevent it from ending up with a buyer who might not respect its history and meaning or might not be prepared to take on its care.
 They then committed to holding the farm, and bearing the expense of that, to grant some time for supporters to plan for its future.
 Other members of this impromptu group attended the auctions and estate sale to buy back what they could so not everything associated with Don and Jane, and the farm, would be dispersed.

 farm_door_satchel.jpg